scottwat86/scottwat86.github.io/index.md

 ## "A journey of a thousand miles begins with a single step."  -Laozi

+# 06-09-2019
+## Expressions vs Statments
+__Expresions__
+* Include values and functions that are combined and interpreted to form new values
+* Purpose is to create a value and have side effects
+* Small expr. can be combined / composed into large expr.
+(Composable -> self-contained & statelss)
+* Pure expr. / subexpr. do not have implied order of execution / dependencies
+* Leads to simpler code than statements

+__Statement__
+* Are standalone exceution and never return values
+* Purpose is to have side effects
+* Are not supported in a pure functional language
+* Have implied order of execution and depend on prior statements for evaluation
+* Are less adaptable as the dependencies prevent code portability
+* Require variables to be set up outside before use
+* E.g. assignmens, conditional branch, loops, classes, import, def, try, except, pass, del

+# 06-08-2019
+## Automate the Boring Stuff with Python:
+* Lesson Video 11-15
+* Ch 1
+* Updated repo

 # 06-07-2019
 Exercises 24-26		-	Learning Python 3 the Hardway